MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     - The Global policy contains at least one label.
 Because the admin labeling centers don't support label policies without labels, a Global policy without labels is not copied.

 - If you copy policies and then delete them from your admin labeling center, wait at least two hours before you use the **Copy policies** action again to ensure sufficient time for the deletion to replicate.

+- Policies copied from Azure Information Protection will not have the same name, they will instead be named with a prefix of **AIP_**.
+Policy names cannot be subsequently changed.

 For more information about configuring the policy settings, advanced client settings, and label settings for the Azure Information Protection unified labeling client, see [Custom configurations for the Azure Information Protection unified labeling client](./rms-client/clientv2-admin-guide-customizations.md) from the admin guide.